Baldwin County

 Coastal Area Program Permit Information

-Construction and development activities along the Fort Morgan beach and dunes on properties (within the Baldwin County building permit jurisdiction) that are intersected by or seaward of the Coastal Construction Line (CCL) must be permitted through the Coastal Area Program to ensure that the work is consistent with the Alabama Department of Environmental Management (ADEM) Division 8 Coastal Program regulations and also compliant with the Baldwin County Beach and Dune Protection and Management regulations (Resolution # 2015-011).
+Construction and development activities along the Fort Morgan beach and dunes on properties (within the Baldwin County building permit jurisdiction) that are intersected by or seaward of the Construction Control Line (CCL) must be permitted through the Coastal Area Program to ensure that the work is consistent with the Alabama Department of Environmental Management (ADEM) Division 8 Coastal Program regulations and also compliant with the Baldwin County Beach and Dune Protection and Management regulations (Resolution # 2015-011).

-For question or concerns regarding the Coastal Area Program permitting process, you may contact the Coastal Area Program Coordinator, Janie Joiner, at Janie.Joiner@BaldwinCountyAL.gov or at 251.972.6837.
+For question or concerns regarding the Coastal Area Program permitting process, you may contact Janie Joiner, the Coastal Area Program Coordinator, at Janie.Joiner@BaldwinCountyAL.gov or at 251.972.6837.

 Information Specific to Dune Walkovers

-A dune walkover shall be constructed to the following standards:
+Based on the Baldwin County Zoning Ordinance, a dune walkover shall be constructed to the following standards:

-A. There shall be no more than one (1) dune walkover per parcel.
+1. There shall be no more than one (1) dune walkover per parcel.

-C. The maximum width of the dune walkover structure shall be no more than four (4) feet for single family/two family structures and no more than six (6) feet for multiple family/commercial/public structures.
-Maximum widths shall be applicable to all sections of the dune walkover structure, including but not limited to steps, ramps, landings and decks.
+3. The maximum width of the dune walkover shall adhere to the permit requirements and design and construction standards of ADEM and USFWS.
+Maximum widths shall be applicable to all sections of the dune walkover, including but not limited to steps, lookout areas, ramps, landings, and decks.

-H. The location and length of the dune walkover is to be coordinated through and approved by the delegated authority of the Alabama Department of Environmental Management (ADEM) and the U.S. Fish and Wildlife Service.
+7. The location and length of the dune walkover is to be coordinated through and approved by the delegated authority of ADEM and USFWS.

-I. No lighting shall be utilized on a dune walkover.
+8. No lighting shall be utilized on a dune walkover.

 Water Quality